Incheon 2026 · Igniting Innovation

 Strategic members who drive the project's engineering, programming, and outreach success from Madagascar.

-Our mission goes beyond the robot; we serve as STEM Ambassadors, working to inspire youth across Madagascar through scientific outreach and innovation.
+Our mission goes beyond the robot; we serve as STEM Ambassadors, inspiring youth across Madagascar through scientific outreach and innovation.

-Relive nine years of Malagasy excellence — spanning international medals, global impact, and the unstoppable rise of Madagascar's youth in robotics.
+Nine years of Malagasy excellence — international medals, global impact, and the unstoppable rise of Madagascar's youth in robotics.

 Courageous Achievement Award — Gold Medal.
-Recognized for resilience and overcoming major obstacles, including significant financial constraints.
+International recognition for resilience and technical mastery, in spite of major financial constraints.

 Panama City, Panama

-World Champion — Gold Medal.
-Won the final tournament within a global alliance alongside China, Moldova, and the Cook Islands.
-Award-winning spiruline production project.
+World Champion — Gold Medal of the main tournament.
+Won the final within a global alliance alongside China, Moldova, and the Cook Islands, on the theme of sustainable food systems.

 Athens, Greece